Diabetic foot: Treatment

 Treatment of diabetic foot ulceration can be challenging and prolonged; it may include orthopaedic appliances, surgery and antimicrobial drugs and topical dressings.
+Growth factors and cell-based therapies have been extensively investigated and applied in the treatment of diabetic foot ulcers.

 Most diabetic foot infections (DFIs) require treatment with systemic antibiotics.
 The choice of the initial antibiotic treatment depends on several factors such as the severity of the infection, whether the patient has received another antibiotic treatment for it, and whether the infection has been caused by a micro-organism that is known to be resistant to usual antibiotics (e.g. MRSA).
 The objective of antibiotic therapy is to stop the infection and ensure it does not spread.

 It is unclear whether any particular antibiotic is better than any other for curing infection or avoiding amputation.
 One trial suggested that ertapenem with or without vancomycin is more effective than tigecycline for resolving DFIs.
 It is also generally unclear whether different antibiotics are associated with more or fewer adverse effects.

 It is recommended however that the antibiotics used for treatment of diabetic foot ulcers should be used after deep tissue culture of the wound.
 Tissue culture and not pus swab culture should be done.
 Antibiotics should be used at correct doses in order to prevent the emergence of drug resistance.
 It is unclear if local antibiotics improve outcomes after surgery.